Chapter Twelve

 The fire had been burning for three days in preparation.

-Year 77 of the great experiment.
-The settlement sprawled across the valley floor—mud-brick workshops, fermentation cellars dug deep into cool earth, storage buildings that held enough grain to feed the permanent population through two seasons, sanitation systems that Benbhubh had designed and the Benbhubhen maintained with religious precision.
-The cave mouth loomed above it all, its walls so densely marked with seventy years of patterns that in some places the glyphs overlapped into palimpsest, earlier marks showing through later ones like memories layered in skin.
+Winter 77 of the great experiment.
+The settlement sprawled across the valley floor—mud-brick workshops, fermentation cellars dug deep into cool earth, storage buildings that held enough grain to feed the permanent population through two seasons, sanitation systems that Benbhub had designed and the Benbhuben maintained with religious precision.
+The cave mouth loomed above it all, its walls so densely marked with seventy winters of patterns that in some places the glyphs overlapped into palimpsest, earlier marks showing through later ones like memories layered in skin.

 The gathering for this Cave Game was the largest ever.
 Perhaps eight hundred people—the permanent residents plus visitors from tribes that had heard something unusual was happening.
 That the pattern-keepers themselves, the legendary ones, the originals who had built this place from seasonal gathering into permanent hub, were going to tell a story together.